- Start dateSeptember 2018

-- Your portfolio should be made up of work that demonstrates an ability to question, solve problems and work sensitively with materials
+- Your portfolio should include work that demonstrates an ability to question, solve problems and work sensitively with materials

 - It is important to include sketch books.
-These help us see your working process and indicate your developing research interests and influences
+These help us see your working process and show your developing research interests and influences

 At interview and portfolio review